Wosiu6/takeout-merger/README.md

 To run this you need to:
 - unzip Google Takeout into a folder
 - run the tool using `.\TakeoutMerger "C:\Workspace\Takeout\Testing" "C:\Workspace\Takeout\TestingOutput"` as an example

-### Known Bugs
--

-### To do
-- unit tests for public methods
-- options for different compressions/skipping png files (copying them as is with metadata loss) and/or adding and option to copy png files as is along their new tiff equivalents
-- replacing the  System.Drawing dependency with something cross platform (like ImageSharp) due to the usage of Windows GDI+ which is not cross platform
-- improve performance
-- improve json matching accuracy